Are you looking to master the art of backpacking in Thailand? Then you’ve come to the right place (digital high-five).

 Whenever I am in Thailand, I average around two massages a week (Don’t judge me).

-If diving doesn’t float your boat then why not try snorkeling!
+If diving doesn’t float your boat then why not try snorkeling?
 It’s the next best thing.
-Phi Phi has world-class snorkeling.
+Phi Phi has a world-class snorkeling.

-These protection tattoos can be traced back in Thai history over two thousand years.
+We can trace these protection tattoos back in Thailand’s history over two thousand years.
 They originate from the old Lana Kingdom in the Chiang Mai region, which is where I got mine.

 It is much more than a tattoo it is an experience that stays with you.
 I arranged my Sak Yant through Where Sidewalks End.

-Koh Lipe is getting more and more popular, but still less touristy than many of the other major Thai islands.
+Koh Lipe is getting more and more popular, but still less touristy than many other major islands.